Raise expensive building equipment to prevent exposure to flood water. Install a sump pump to drain water out of your home.

 It can cost $6,000 or more to elevate HVAC systems, plumbing, and electric meters.
 Please note, an important first step is to contact the local zoning and building departments prior to making any improvements.

 In order to protect heating, cooling, or ventilating equipment that is installed on the exterior or interior of a house from flooding, the equipment can be elevated above flood levels.
 The base flood elevation (BFE) determines the height that equipment should be raised above.
-A property’s BFE can be found through searching for one’s local county FEMA flood insurance rating map (FIRM).
-Raising equipment 1 or 2 feet above the BFE will not increase costs significantly and will insure protection from higher flood events.
+A property’s BFE can be found by searching for one’s local county FEMA flood insurance rating map (FIRM).
+Raising equipment 1 or 2 feet above the BFE will not increase costs significantly and will ensure protection from higher flood events.
 Flood Factor® shows the future projections of flooding of a property and the future depths of flooding could be used to determine the extra elevation needed.

 HVAC system raised to sit on a wood platform outside attached to a house.

 Heating, ventilating, and air conditioning (HVAC) systems, such as hot water heaters, air conditioners, furnaces, propane tanks, and heat pumps, are typically placed on the ground and can be raised above flood levels by placing the equipment on a platform.
 Equipment that is located outside of the home can be raised on an elevated platform attached to the side of the house.
-HVAC systems that are outside or inside of the house can be placed on platforms of concrete or masonry block depending on the flood level and location of these appliances.
+HVAC systems that are outside or inside of the house can be placed on platforms of concrete or masonry blocks depending on the flood level and location of these appliances.
 If equipment is in the basement or garage and is multiple feet below flood level, there may not be enough room to place appliances on a platform above flood level.

 Air conditioning unit is raised to sit on a brick platform outside on the side of a house.